uncw-library/vivo-docker2/README.md

 The example [docker-compose.yml](docker-compose.yml) is a basic VIVO installation in docker.
 This file has two containers and uses the standard TBD system.
 The files in ./vivo configure many of the vivo settings.
 There is an example custom theme included.

 1. On first startup, log in with user: vivo_root@mydomain.edu password: rootPassword
-2. Any users/instance data is preserved in docker volumes: tdbModels and tdbContentModels.
+2. Any users/instance data is preserved in docker bind mounted volumes to the tdb* volumes in this repo.
 3. Subsequent `docker-compose down` and `docker-compose up --build` will retain the persistant docker volumes.
 4. If you wish to start clean, `docker volume rm vivo-docker2_tdbContentModels vivo-docker2_tdbModels` will delete the volumes holding user/instance data.

 ## VIVO Development